 Household Members: All members of the household including members of the family, live-in aides, foster children, and foster adults.
-All household members are listed on the lease, and no
+All household members are listed on the lease, and no one other than household members are listed on the lease.
+24 CFR 5.100 "Household", 24 CFR 966.4(d)(3)

-1 Addition to the McKinney-Vento definition per VAWA 2022.
+&lt;sup>1 Addition to the McKinney-Vento definition per VAWA 2022.